AIML-K/aiml-k.github.io/content/en/authors/jaeheunjung/_index.md

   - Ph.D.
 Students
 ---

-I am a Ph.D cantidate in Department of Mathematics, Korea University.
+I am a Ph.D in mathematics, graduated from Department of Mathematics, Korea University.
 As a senior member of AIMLK, I managed multiple projects on NLP, computer vision, signal processing, etc. For my personal research, I'm working on training algorithm called bypassing, and related applications including structured pruning for neural networks.

 I like to create something novel and useful, and thus I characterize myself an inventor.
 Before entering the graduate school, I was working on start-up projects with my invention, the flat light collecting device and blind clutches.
 After, I started to invent mathematical proofs as a graduate student, major in algebraic geometry for the first two years and finally joined to AIMLK as a starting member to make AI-methods with my mathematical skills.